How to Get an Apartment Rented in New York

 Remember that you or your photographer should use a wide lens to more accurately capture the size of the rooms in the apartment, which smaller cameras and camera phones cannot do well.

-However, beware of making the apartment look too much larger than its actual size which can be misleading to potential renters and ultimately can lead to disappointment.
+However, beware of making the apartment look too much more significant than its actual size, which can be misleading to potential renters and ultimately lead to disappointment.

 Use Choice Words

-You may not feel like you have much time to spew out beautiful poetry to describe your listing, but it will indelibly help you reach the right audience.
+You may not feel you have much time to spew out beautiful poetry to describe your listing, but it will help you reach the right audience.

-Taking beautiful pictures and writing just a few short words about the apartment is going to sell your listing short.
+Taking beautiful pictures and writing just a few words about the apartment will sell your listing short.

 Some renters might even think your listing is a scam.
-It’s not necessary to write about every single feature the unit has, but writing a few sentences about not only the apartment but the building, street, and neighborhood as well.
+It's unnecessary to write about every single feature the unit has, but write a few sentences about the apartment, building, street, and neighborhood.

-Be sure to mention important features like nearby transportation, highly-rated neighborhood restaurants or park, and if the building is pet-friendly.
+Be sure to mention essential features like nearby transportation, highly-rated neighborhood restaurants or parks, and whether the building is pet-friendly.

 Pick out the features you think would appeal to renters the most, and highlight them in your description.